websight-io/charts/README.md

     - cms-admin                # add all `<Release name>-cms-admin` secrets as env variables (this is how CMS reads custom username)
   customAdminSecret: cms-admin # mount `<Release name>-cms-admin` secret for CMS pod and add value from `WS_ADMIN_PASSWORD` key as a secret file (this is how CMS reads custom password)
 ```

+#### Nginx custom configuration

+> Out-of-the-box, nginx doesn't support environment variables inside most configuration blocks.
+But this image has a function, which will extract environment variables before nginx starts.

+Read more about the mechanics [here](https://hub.docker.com/_/nginx#:~:text=Using%20environment%20variables%20in%20nginx%20configuration).

+Use `nginx.configurationTemplates` to add custom configuration templates to the nginx via configMapRef and `nginx.env` to pass the environment variables to the nginx.

 ## Improvements (help wanted)